Ready to take charge of your fleet costs?

 For instance, they’ll determine the projected worth of vehicles when their leases terminate—then you can choose those with the highest sale value.
 Learn more about how the process works in our blog Fleet Life Cycle Cost Analysis: How to Lower Your TCO.

 Also, an FMC has strong industry connections and years of experience in selling vehicles, so they can garner for you top resale prices at auction, plus faster turnaround.

 Bottom line: you'll have lower overall fleet costs.

 Many Canadian fleets must travel on the 407 ETR highway in Ontario, the first electronically operated toll highway opened in the world.
 Sometimes, unfortunately, incorrect charges occur.
 Catching such errors is difficult, particularly for fleets that monitor numerous vehicles.

 Here at Foss, we have a specialized department dedicated to resolving 407 ETR charges.
 Toll charges might seem like small change—but they add up.
 With an FMC preventing erroneous charges, you can avoid these incremental losses.
 In addition, you won't waste valuable time scrutinizing invoices

 Your fleet is an essential part of your business, so it's worth its costs.
 But why pay more than necessary?
 Look at how you're running your fleet.
 Chances are, you can improve your processes in various ways, from setting up electronic systems to hiring a professional FMC.

-In today's unpredictable economy, it makes sense to budget wisely and to "run a tight ship."
+In today's unpredictable economy, and in light of the new Carbon Tax, it makes sense to budget wisely and to "run a tight ship."
 Seize this opportunity to launch a solid action plan.